webbistro/enhanced-media-library/README.md

 **Please be advised that beta releases are not stable and can cause serious issues to your website!
 Do not use them on a production site!**

-Please be advised that beta releases are not stable and can cause serious issues to your website!
-Do not use them on a production site!

 ### Latest Beta
 [3.0.beta2-28](https://github.com/webbistro/enhanced-media-library/tree/v3.0.beta2-28)